Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Define the evidence source

 For every critical criterion, name how it will be assessed: employment history, structured interview, live scenario, written sample, tool demonstration, reference, availability confirmation, or onboarding evidence.
-Mark self-reported claims clearly and avoid using one signal—especially résumé pedigree or interview confidence—as a proxy for the whole role.
+Mark candidate claims clearly and avoid using one signal, especially resume pedigree or interview confidence, as a proxy for the whole role.

 03